Heavy-Tailed Class-Conditional Priors for Long-Tailed Generative Modeling: Acknowledgment

-The authors were granted access to the HPC resources of MesoPSL financed by the Région Île-de-France and the Equip@Meso project (reference ANR-10-EQPX-29-01) of the \textsl{programme investissements d’avenir} supervised by France's \textsl{Agence nationale pour la recherche}.
+This work received access to the High-Performance Computing (HPC) resources of MesoPSL, financed by the Region Île-de-France and the Equip@Meso project (reference ANR-10-EQPX-29-01) of the Investissements d’avenir program supervised by the Agence nationale pour la recherche.